 \section{Conclusion}

-We present a novel framework TWNet for real-time high-resolution semantic video segmentation.
-Specifically, we use warping and employ the non-key-frame CNN architecture for acceleration.
-In order to alleviate the errors caused by feature warping, we propose two efficient modules, namely CFR and RGA, to correct the warped features by learning the feature-space residual.
-Experimental results demonstrate that our method is much more robust than warping-based approaches while keeps the high speed.
+We present a novel framework TWNet for fast high-resolution semantic video segmentation.
+Specifically, we use warping and employ NKFC for acceleration.
+In order to alleviate the errors caused by feature warping, we propose two efficient modules, namely CFR and RGA, to correct the warped features by learning the feature-space residuals.
+Experimental results demonstrate that our method is much more robust than previous warping-based approaches while keeps the high speed.